Under Armour TriBase Reign 3 review: still the best workout shoes for lifting, HIIT and anything in between

 Under Armour TriBase Reign 3: price and availability

-The Under Armour TriBase Reign 2 is available now for a recommended retail price of £105 / $120.
+The Under Armour TriBase Reign 2 is available now for a recommended retail price of £105 / $120 / AU$170.
 The shoes come in a variety of colourways and these might differ from one country to another.
-The Under Armour TriBase Reign 3 can be purchased directly from Under Armour US / Under Armour UK and selected third party retailers such as SportsShoes.com.
+The Under Armour TriBase Reign 3 can be purchased directly from Under Armour US / Under Armour UK / Under Armour Australia and selected third party retailers such as SportsShoes.com.

 Under Armour TriBase Reign 3 review: design and ergonomics